deckhouse/deckhouse/ee/modules/502-delivery/docs/USAGE.md

 ## Bundle auto-updating

-As part of the pull model, ArgoCD Image Updater automatically updates the Application using a published werf bundle.
+As part of the pull model, Argo CD Image Updater automatically updates the Application using a published werf bundle.
 Image Updater scans the OCI repository at set intervals and updates `targetRevision` in the Application.
 This causes the entire application to be updated based on the updated artifact.
 We use a [modified Image Updater](https://github.com/argoproj-labs/argocd-image-updater/pull/405) that supports OCI registries and werf bundles.

 ### The rules for updating images